 The Arkansas River is among the most rafted rivers in the country and the clear favorite in Colorado.
 And for good reason!
 Trips depart daily at various sections of the river, between runs begins near Leadville, passing south to Buena Vista and Salida, then heading west to Cañon City.

 All levels will find suitable rides, from a gentle family float, to Class IV and V whitewater.
 Most trips can be either a half or full day.
-The headwaters begins in Leadville, with most folks rafting the Browns Canyon section south from Buena Vista.
+The headwaters of the Arkansas River begins by Leadville, with most folks rafting the Browns Canyon section south from Buena Vista.
 The Royal Gorge is big in Cañon City too.

 Rafting through the Royal Gorge under its famous bridge is a desirable trip for thrill seekers.
 Difficulty level varies based on water flow.
 Browns Canyon in Nathrop is another with a chance for wild whitewater, as well simpler floats avoiding the bigger rapids.